Buffalo Nation

 The Whitney Western Art Museum

-The Bison in Art and Imagination showcases paintings, sculptures, and graphic depictions of the American bison from the sixteenth century to today.
+The Bison in Art and Imagination showcases paintings, sculptures, and depictions of the American bison from the sixteenth century to today.
 Anchored by Albert Bierstadt’s c.
 1888 The Last of the Buffalo, the Whitney’s Spotlight Exhibition explores artists’ interpretations of the national mammal through myth, reality, and history—from abundance to near extinction and revival.
 Bierstadt’s allegory is joined by William Jacob Hays’s 1863 A Herd of Bison Crossing the Missouri River and Ponca artist Julie Buffalohead’s 2018 White Buffalo Reborn.
-Bierstadt portrays the vanishing herds as bound to the fate of Plains Indians, while Hays called attention to the species’ rapid decline.
+Bierstadt portrays the vanishing herds as bound to the fate of Plains Indians, while Hays noted the species’ rapid decline.
 Buffalohead connects Lakota prophecy with Native resistance and the promise of renewal.
-The vignette This is NOT a Buffalo humorously highlights artists’ struggles to capture the animal, while additional historical and contemporary works throughout the Whitney extend the focus.
+The vignette This is NOT a Buffalo humorously highlights artists’ struggles to capture the animal, while additional works throughout the Whitney extend the focus.
 Together, they reveal the bison’s enduring role as sustenance, symbol, and spirit across cultures and centuries.

 The Draper Natural History Museum